 Hashimoto “We received a consultation from a company that operates dispensing pharmacies nationwide that they wanted to develop a clinic mall that had never existed before.
 However, we have successfully received an order for planning work.”

-The medical and nursing care industries are characterized by stricter legal regulations than other industries.
-While those who have been working in the industry for many years tend to have a narrow perspective, NOMURA Co.,Ltd. 's strength lies in creating spaces from the end user's perspective, leveraging its high level of creativity in concept design and planning.
-He also says that there are many situations where he is able to utilize the experience he gained in his previous job.
+The medical and nursing care industries are characterized by stricter legal regulations compared to other industries.
+While those who have worked in the industry for many years tend to have a narrow perspective, NOMURA Co.,Ltd. sees its strengths in creating spaces from the end user's point of view, using its high level of creativity, such as concept design and planning skills, as a weapon.
+At the same time, they say that there are many situations where the experience they gained in their previous jobs is proving useful.

 In my previous job, I was the facility development manager on the client's side, so I had experience obtaining approval from the board of directors before placing an order for design and construction.
 I understand the difficulties of getting internal approval before placing an order for work, so I think my strength is being able to think together with the person in charge and clear each hurdle one by one.

-In particular, many of our new clients in the healthcare field are new to the business, and this is their first time employing a planning and concept design company, so I feel that my experience from my previous job is proving useful."
+In particular, with new clients in the healthcare sector, many are using a planning concept design company for the first time, so I feel that my experience from my previous job is proving useful."

 Hashimoto says that the number of healthcare-related projects has been increasing in recent years.
 For example, a health-themed new business development project for a commercial facility in a rural area is currently underway.